What better time to talk about fat than the lead-in to the holidays and the prospect of all the deliciously rich food on offer.

 Which means that your body won’t necessarily recognize them as usable material.

-These altered molecules, when not assimilated effectively into your body, create more work for your liver.
-Plus, they hang around as free radicals – the scavenger molecules that wreak havoc, leading to cardiovascular disease and cancer (among others).
+These altered molecules (such as trans fats), when not assimilated effectively into your body, create more work for your liver.
+Plus, they hang around as free radicals – the scavenger molecules that wreak havoc, leading to inflammation, cardiovascular disease and cancer (among others).

-To give you an idea, you need 3-5 servings a day…not a lot:
+To give you a practical idea, you need 3-5 servings a day…not a lot:

 2 tsp of butter, oil, nut butter = 10 g